peipeiwu1119/peijiewu_academicpage.github.io/_pages/publications.md

 1. **Song, L.**,  Fan, W.# and Li, Y.,Time-of-day variations and the temporal instability of multi-vehicle crash injury severities under the influence of alcohol or drugs: insights from the economic cycle after the Great Recession, <i>Analytic Methods in Accident Research</i> (under review)
 1. Wu, P., Meng, X.#, & **Song, L.**, Bayesian space-time modeling of bicycle and pedestrian crash risk by injury severity levels on a macroscopic scale to explore the long-term spatiotemporal effects. <i>Accident Analysis and Prevention</i> (under review)
 1. Wu, P., Meng, X.#, & **Song, L.** What is the Systematic Risk and Individual Risk of Urban Crashes Based on Different Crash Types?
 Evidence from Shenzhen City, China. <i>Journal of Transportation Research Record</i> (under review)
-1. Wu, P., Meng, X.#, & **Song, L.** Identification and Spatiotemporal Evolution Analysis of High-Risk Crash Spots in Urban Roads at the Microzone-level: Using the Space-Time Cube Method to Deeply Mining Crash Data, <i>Journal of safety research</i> (under review)

 -->

 **Publication:**
 ======
 _**Total: 15 ；SCI: 12； EI: 3 ；Others: 0** (note: corresponding author is noted with #; cooperative first author is noted with *;)_<br>
+1. Wu, P., Meng, X.#, & **Song, L.** Identification and Spatiotemporal Evolution Analysis of High-Risk Crash Spots in Urban Roads at the Microzone-level: Using the Space-Time Cube Method to Deeply Mining Crash Data, <i>Journal of Transportation Safety & Security</i>
 1. Wu, P., & **Song, L.**, Meng, X.#, Influence of built environment and roadway characteristics on the frequency of vehicle crashes caused by inattention: a comparison between rural roads and urban roads. <i>Journal of Safety Research</i>. (**SCI, Q2, IF: 2.86**)
 1. **Song, L.**,  Fan, W.# and Liu, P., (2021).
 Exploring the effects of connected and automated vehicles at fixed and actuated signalized intersections with different market penetration rates, <i>Transportation Planning and Technology</i> (**SCI, Q4**)
 2.  **Song, L.**, Li, Y., Fan, W.# and Liu, P., (2021).
 Mixed Logit Approach to Analyzing Pedestrian Injury Severity in Pedestrian-Vehicle Crashes in North Carolina: Considering Time of Day and Day of Week, <i>Traffic Injury Prevention</i>. (**SCI, Q4**)